Rose, Jackson lead Pistons to 127-106 rout of reeling Kings

-Derrick Rose scored 22 points and Reggie Jackson added 22 points in his return to lineup, as Detroit beat Sacramento 127-106 on Wednesday night and dealt the Kings their sixth straight loss.
+Derrick Rose scored 22 points and Reggie Jackson also had 22 in his return to lineup as the Pistons beat Sacramento 127-106 to hand the Kings their sixth straight loss.

-Jackson missed 42 games since leaving the second game of the season with a back injury.
-He said after the game the stress reaction in his lower back had affected his sleeping but credited the training staff with bringing him back.
+Jackson had missed 42 games since leaving the second game of the season with a back injury.
+He said after this one the stress reaction in his lower back had affected his sleeping but credited the training staff with getting him back on the court.

 “Teammates being lenient with me and just being put in a good position.
 I think all that combined and a little bit of luck, of course,” Jackson said.
 “All that combined allowed myself to just flow pretty easily.”